MabelMoncy/GenNet/README.md

     For Windows: https://ollama.com/download/windows
     Download accordingly for Mac and Linux from the same website.

-2. Install a language model
+2. Install a language model.
    In this project, I have used llama3.2.

 3. Run the model in your terminal or CMD.